 Aside from the visible signs of varicose veins, many people experience a range of other symptoms, including cramp, itchy legs, and swollen ankles.
-Our expert, Helen Cosgrove, talks us through the symptoms you could expect to experience if you have varicose veins.
+This blog looks at some of the symptoms you could expect to experience if you have varicose veins.

 Stretching of the vein causes damage to the small valves found inside veins – they start to ‘leak’, allowing blood to flow backwards towards the feet.
 Varicose veins can be found anywhere in the body but are most common in the legs.
 The rest of this page will refer only to varicose veins in the legs.